Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Applications to quantum topology

-\begin{theorem}[{Giansiracusa \cite[Theorem~A]{giansiracusa}}] There is a map which is an isomorphism on $\pi_0$ and an equivalence on all components except for the one of the solid closed torus. \end{theorem}
+which is arity-wise an isomorphism on $\pi_0$ and which when evaluated on $T \in \Graphs$ induces a homotopy equivalence after taking nerve and geometric realization if $T$ has at least one leg.
+If $T$ has no legs, this remains true except for the path component corresponding to the solid closed torus. \end{theorem}

-We refer to Remark~\ref{remtorus} for a comment on the exception occuring on the component for the solid closed torus.
+We refer to Remark~\ref{remtorus} for a comment on the exception occurring on the component for the solid closed torus.

 In \cite{giansiracusa} the Theorem is proven using a version of cyclic operads without arity zero operations.
 When applying this result in our context we hence have to ignore the arity zero operations in $\framed$.
 This is also the reason why the solid three-dimensional ball has to be excluded.
-Alternatively, one could note that the proof in \cite{giansiracusa} carries over to the situation of operads with arity zero operations.

 \begin{remark} By Theorem~\ref{Thm: Relation ribbon braids and E2} we obtain a decomposition